Dan K. Moore Distinguished Professor of Law in Jurisprudence and Ethics

 In January of 2012, Muller became the Director of the Center for Faculty Excellence at the University of North Carolina at Chapel Hill, the campus's faculty development center.
 He continues to teach at the law school half-time.

-Muller serves on the Board of Directors of the Heart Mountain Wyoming Foundation and the Board of Governors of the University of North Carolina Press.
+Muller serves on the Board of Directors of the Heart Mountain Wyoming Foundation and is Vice Chair of the Board of Governors of the University of North Carolina Press.